smakeneni/smakeneni.github.io/README.md

+personal website

-# Repository for building personal website
+* Source for personal website
 * Forked it from mmistakes github pages starter